patriciogonzalezvivo/eyeo16/README.md

 Visual Systems for CLOUDS Documentary

 Note:
-While I was working on the visual system on CLOUDS.
+While I was working on the visual system on CLOUDS w James and Jonathan...
-Zach anounce the SFPC.
-While I was his students he talk about the idea of the school a lot.
-So I followed the four founders (Jen, Zack, Amit and Tewon).
-Through a random twitter interaction we start talking and agree on going for a coffee.

 --